Attending school full-time or part-time

 Nearly all schools start children with some degree of part-time education to help children adapt to the new environment.

 Parents have the right to request part-time education up to the point where the child is of statutory school age (the term following your child's fifth birthday).
-The school will decide what part-time provision they are able to offer.
+This should be negotiated with the head teacher of the allocated school will will be able to advise on what part-time provision they are able to offer.

 You also have the right to defer your child's entry into reception class to any point up to your child reaching compulsory school age, but not beyond the start of the summer term of reception year.

 If your child was born between 1 September and 31 March, you cannot defer entry through to the start of year 1.
 Your child must take up a reception (year R) place offered to you at some point in the reception year.
 If your child does not take up the offered place, you will need to make an in-year transfer application for a year 1 place.

 Before making a decision to educate your child out of normal age group, please ensure you have read our education outside normal age group guidance.